-No-lens thermometers, like the IR Chill and TN2 infrared thermometers, use a reflective funnel design to focus infrared energy against the thermopile rather than a lens.
+No-lens thermometers, like the IR Pocket infrared thermometer, use a reflective funnel design to focus infrared energy against the thermopile rather than a lens.
 Not having a lens at all offers its own distinct advantages:

 Since there is no lens between the electromagnetic waves being emitted by a surface and the thermometer's thermopile, there are no significant contraction or expansion effects on no-lens thermometers.
 In most units, an internal sensor compensates for the ambient temperature effect on the electronics themselves, so you can literally walk from a warm room directly into a sub-zero freezer and begin taking measurements without waiting.

 The important caveat with no-lens thermometers is that their distance to target ratio or DTR is always 1:1 or lower.
 That means that you should hold no-lens thermometers as close to the target surface as possible when taking measurements.
 No-lens thermometers are not as well suited for taking measurements at a distance.